SnaiKun/EDA-and-Data-Modeling/README.md

 The dataset provides a comprehensive collection of information on various smartphones, enabling a detailed analysis of their specifications and pricing.
 It encompasses a wide range of smartphones, encompassing diverse brands, models, and configurations, making it a valuable resource for researchers, data analysts, and machine learning enthusiasts interested in the smartphone industry.

-The data comes from the spanish website PC componentes.
+The data comes from the spanish website PC components.
 The data was collected using Power Automate.

 Fields included: